SUSE/doc-unversioned/trento/migration/sso-integration.md

 ### Getting certificates from Trento

 Trento provides a certificates set created during the installation.
-Regardless of the installation mode, when Trento is installed the first time the certificates are created and the public certificate file content is available in the <uri>https://#{TRENTO_WEB_ORIGIN}/api/public_keys</uri> route.
+Regardless of the installation mode, when Trento is installed the first time and SAML is enabled the certificates are created and the public certificate file content is available in the <uri>https://#{TRENTO_WEB_ORIGIN}/api/public_keys</uri> route.

 Use the following command to get the certificate content: